Two women having an outdoor fika. They drinking coffee and sharing cake with each other.

 11. Melodifestivalen – not so lagom

 Melodifestivalen (link in Swedish) – the national event through which Sweden’s representative at the Eurovision Song Contest is decided – unites large parts of the population.
 Held every February through March, it is a particularly welcome distraction on long dark winter nights.
-Come May, the Eurovision Song Contest is just as popular – though some Swedes prefer the ice hockey world championships, which usually coincide with the international music event.

 12. Take off your shoes!

-You’ll quickly notice that shoes are taken off when entering private residences in Sweden.
+You’ll quickly notice that people take their shoes off when entering private homes in Sweden.
 Some explain it with the simple fact that Swedes spend a lot of time outdoors during winter and are prone to dragging in dirt.
 Others say it’s a sign of respect for the home.
-Either way, you might want to think twice before wearing full lace-up boots when visiting folks.

 Northen lights seen over the tops of some tall fir trees, a lit-up house on the right.